msmps/create-tui/packages/cli/README.md

 When you run `create-tui`, the CLI performs the following steps:

-1. **Template Validation** — For custom GitHub templates, validates the repository exists
+1. **Template Validation** — Validates the template exists on GitHub
 2. **Project Directory Setup** — Creates the project directory (or prompts to delete if it already exists)
 3. **Template Download** — Downloads the selected template from GitHub
 4. **Package Configuration** — Updates `package.json` with your project name